-Lincoln Center Theater’s Gala performance of Rodgers & Hammerstein’s SOUTH PACIFIC will honor the three extraordinary women for whom its three theaters are named: Vivian Beaumont Allen, Mitzi E. Newhouse, and Claire Tow.
+Lincoln Center Theater’s Gala performance of Rodgers & Hammerstein’s SOUTH PACIFIC honored the three extraordinary women for whom its three theaters are named: Vivian Beaumont Allen, Mitzi E. Newhouse, and Claire Tow.

 “As we reflect on LCT’s 40-year journey, we are deeply grateful for the generosity of the individuals and families who believe in the transformative power of the theater,” said Board Chair Kewsong Lee.
 “Their vision and support have been central to our growth as an institution, and we are honored to celebrate them as we mark this milestone season.”